 Saudi Labor Law gives many rights to the employees working in Saudi Arabia.
 One of these rights is the annual leave for which employees are entitled to as per Saudi Labor Law.

 It happens that many employers don’t give employees their due leaves in Saudi Arabia.
 There can be several reasons for this but one of the main reasons is ignorance of the rules related to Annual Leave under Saudi Labor Law from both ends i.e. employers and employees.

 The purpose of writing this post is to educate our readers about the rules related annual leave under Saudi Labor Law so that they can claim their rights.

-However, if an employee has completed 5 consecutive years in a company, he is entitled to at least 30 working days annual leave as per Article 109.1 of Saudi Labor Law.
+However, if an employee has completed 5 consecutive years in a company, he is entitled to at least 30 calendar days annual leave as per Article 109.1 of Saudi Labor Law.